Rails Webpacker Installation & Adding to a Legacy Rails App

 = image_tag asset_pack_path 'images/some_image.png'

 Webpacker is a very powerful tool, opening multiple doors for us.
-We can now level up our application with a slick frontend, streamline user's experience and add new complex functionalities.
-Similarly to the i18l Ruby gem providing internationalization to your app, it increases your product's attractiveness in many ways.
-But this brief introduction is just only a beginning - in my next post, I will show you yet another new JS kid - StimulusJS.
-It will be a great example to present the capabilities of webpack and modern JS.
-Meanwhile, learn more on how we go about our Rails development process!
+We can now level up our application with a slick frontend, streamline user experience and add new complex functionalities.
+Similar to the i18l Ruby gem providing internationalization to your app, it increases your product's attractiveness in many ways.

 Photo by Annie Spratt on Unsplash.com